William Burrell: Death

 William Burrell died of heart failure brought on by pneumonia at Hutton Castle on 29 March 1958 at the age of 96.
 After years of declining health, Constance Burrell died of heart failure on 15 August 1961 at Hutton Castle, aged 85.
 They are buried in Largs, where many other family members are also buried.

 Awards and honours

 Burrell was knighted in 1927 for his public and political work and services to art in Scotland.

-In 1932 he was honoured by His Serene Highness the Regent of the Kingdom of Hungary with the Hungarian Order of Merit, Second Class ‘in recognition of the very valuable services he rendered in protecting Hungarian interests in Glasgow’.
+In 1932 he was awarded the Hungarian Order of Merit, Second Class, by Miklós Horthy, regent of Hungary, 'in recognition of the very valuable services he rendered in protecting Hungarian interests in Glasgow'.

 The Freedom of the City of Glasgow was conferred upon him on 26 May 1944.
 He was the recipient of the 1946 St Mungo Prize, awarded to the individual who has done most in the previous three years to improve and promote the city of Glasgow.